IMPLEMENTATION | January 15, 2021

 A Goals-of-Care Conversation in 8 Steps

-Here are eight key components of a goals-of-care conversation with examples of questions and empathic responses or prompts clinicians can use to guide the discussion.
+Here are eight key components of a goals-of-care conversation with examples of questions and empathic responses or prompts clinicians can use to guide the goals-of-care discussion.

 Assess knowledge and understanding of illness and/or prognosis